 Recognize that having a bigger house is a “want” at this point, and not a “need.”
 If selling or renting are not feasible, I don’t see many options left.
 You may have to wait until the market turns around and you can sell your existing house in order to come up with the cash necessary for another residence.
 It would not be wise to buy another house and simply default or “walk away” from your current condo solely because you want a bigger house.
 If the house was greatly under water – say 25% or more – and you and your husband just couldn’t afford it, maybe because you were unemployed or something, then I might suggest considering your options regarding walking away.
 But nothing you’ve said to me indicates this.
 So I think you should try to have a little patience, beautify the home you currently have, and try to ride out this housing downturn.
 I know it’s not a pretty picture right now.
 But in the long term you’ll be glad if you wait and buy your new home under the right conditions, with your finances and your credit in tact.

-- cant afford condo
+- cannot afford my condo

 - cant sell condo and cant afford anymore